COVID: Why is India's largest vaccine maker cutting production? | DW | 13.12.2021

 The Covishield vaccine accounts for nearly 90% of the 1.33 billion doses administered in India so far.
 India's other major vaccines include the the Hyderabad-based Bharat Biotech's Covaxin, and Russia's Sputnik-V.

-In a television interview last week, Adar Poonawalla, SII's CEO, said the "supply is more than the demand for Covishield," and that the company has to dial down its production.
+In a TV interview last week, Adar Poonawalla, SII's CEO, said the "supply is more than the demand for Covishield," and that the company had to dial down its production.
 "We will complete our existing orders to the government by next week," he said.

-He added that the institute had 500 million doses of Covishield, half of which was already finished, with the other half able to filled and finished within two months.

-Officials involved with India's COVID task force told DW that their priority was, however, to vaccinate the entire adult population before handing out third booster doses, for which demand has grown in recent weeks.
+Officials involved in India's COVID task force told DW that their priority was to vaccinate the entire adult population before handing out third booster doses, for which demand has grown in recent weeks.
 The government also has yet to determine when people under 18 years will be vaccinated.

 Experts including the Association of Healthcare Providers (AHPI), a body that represents 12,000 small and medium hospitals, are now urging the government to allow eligible adults to get a booster dose on a voluntary basis.